 Whatever job you had before applying to become a flight attendant, you gained experience and skills.
 Think of how those things relate to being a flight attendant and sell yourself as the ideal candidate.

 Do you speak a second or third language?
 Be sure and list that on your resume.
 Airlines always need bi-lingual flight attendants.
-List your language skills and proficiency on your flight attendant resume.
+List your language skills and language proficiency on your flight attendant resume.

 Education and Certifications

 Airlines prefer an applicant who went to college, but it is not a requirement.
-In the education section, you can list all of your education, dates attended, school location, and degree.
+You can list all of your education, dates attended, school location, and degree in the education section.
 Be sure and list education near the bottom of your resume.

 Just because you did not get a degree, this does not mean you cannot be a flight attendant.
 Most college graduates that apply for airlines have a degree that has nothing to do with being a flight attendant anyway.

-If you went to school ten years ago or more, you do not need to list the dates that you attended the school on your resume.
+If you went to school ten years ago or more, you do not need to list the dates you attended the school on your resume.

 Do you have any specialized certifications that can help you as a flight attendant, such as first aid and CPR?
-List these in the education section.
+List these in the skills section.
 Have you taken any specific courses?
 You can also list the courses you have taken in the education section.

 When attending a job interview, take along a few copies of your resume printed on high-quality paper.
 Remember, you are trying to stand out among a crowd as a professional.
 Bringing a resume printed on cheap paper to an interview is like carrying a knife to a gunfight.
 Sure, you might have a fantastic resume in content, but you’re going to show up as unprofessional.
 Don’t do that.

 Think about when you touch a piece of plain paper.
 It’s just paper.
 But now, when you feel a document that you printed on high-quality paper, you will pause, and your mind goes straight to the thought “quality.”
 As a result, you will showcase yourself as a high-quality applicant.